 Service

-These guys know they have something special going at Sendo NYC, and yet they are still humble as can be.
-Although you’ll probably be put on a 2 hour wait, the host could not be genuinely nicer.
-When you do get seated, the team works seamlessly, almost like family with both front of house and behind the sushi bar.
+These guys know they have something special going on at Sendo NYC, and yet they are still humble as can be.
+Although you’ll probably be put on a 2-hour wait, the host could not be genuinely nicer.
+When you do get seated, the team works seamlessly, almost like a family with both the front of the house and behind the sushi bar.
 The sushi chefs are like artists.
 Their style is traditional in that they don’t shoot the breeze with you, but the energy is good all around.
-For a relatively new place they’re operating like pros.
+For a relatively new place, they’re operating like pros.

 Overall: 8.5/10